rodoherty1/Exchange-Rate-Spike/README.md

 * Design column-store table
 * Install table
 * Insert some dummy data to query against
+* Define Domain Model
-* Align the D3 table with the table schema
+* Connect the browser to the datasource
+* Get a proof-of-concept of Astyanax
 * Get a simple round-trip from the browser to the db
+* Spec out the REST interface
 * Find the best URL to use to query exchange rate data of all currencies

 * Write exchange results into DB table.
-* Spec out the REST interface
-* Connect the browser to the datasource
+* I need to stream the results back to the browser
 * Add a menu to allow the user to select a different currency
 * Add a refresh all currencies button
 * Write the D3 code which will displays the chart for the last 90 days
+* Align the D3 table with the table schema
 * Is there an elegant way to bind Cassandra rows with the source code (e.g. like the SpringData project for MongoDB)